-1. Students will be familiar with the definitions and taxonomies of models, simulations, and wargames.

-2. Students will understand the purposes of combat models as aids to decisionmaking, including principles of proper use, formulation of measures of effectiveness, analysis of results, and common pitfalls and abuses in the construction and application of combat models.

-3. Students will understand strategies for representing combat such as stochastic versus deterministic modeling, event-based versus time-stepped simulation, aggregation, distributed versus standalone simulation, and closed versus human-in-the-loop simulation.

-4. Students will understand techniques for representing acquisition, attrition, movement, battlefield environment, command and control, communications, intelligence, air-to-air combat, and decision-making.

-5. Students will be familiar with the functions of major components of air-land combat simulations, using as examples algorithms employed by Eagle, a US Army corps-level combat simulation, and THUNDER, a USAF theater-level air combat simulation.
+- 1. Students will be familiar with the terminology and definitions associated with models, simulations, and wargames. - 2.
+Students will understand the purposes of combat models as aids to decision-making, including principles of proper use, formulation of measures of effectiveness, analysis of results, and common pitfalls and abuses in the construction and application of combat models. - 3.
+Students will understand the basic framework of general-purpose simulations, with application to a simple queueing model. - 4.
+Students will understand strategies for representing combat such as stochastic versus deterministic modeling, event-based versus time-stepped simulation, aggregation, distributed versus standalone simulation, and closed versus human-in-the-loop simulation. - 5.
+Students will understand techniques for representing acquisition, attrition, movement, battlefield environment, command and control, communications, intelligence, air-to-air combat, and decision-making. - 6.
+Students will be familiar with the functions of major components of simulations of conventional air-land combat, using as examples algorithms employed by Eagle, a US Army corps-level combat simulation, and STORM, a USAF theater-level air combat simulation.
 These components will include command and control, direct fire, indirect fire, acquisition, sensors and intelligence fusion, terrain, mobility/countermobility, air and air defense, logistics support, and possibly others based on student interest.

-6. Students will demonstrate an understanding of the use of combat models by conducting an analysis of the impact on force effectiveness of a modernized (notional) tank.

-7. Students will be familiar with the concept of Advanced Distributed Simulation, including Distributed Interactive Simulation and High-Level Architecture.

-8. Students will be familiar with Agent-Based Models, simulation toolkits, and non-standard uses for military simulations in arenas such as the Global War on Terror and Stability and Support Operations.
+- 7. Students will demonstrate an understanding of the use of combat models by conducting an analysis of the impact on force effectiveness of a modernized (notional) tank. - 8.
+Students will be familiar with the concept of Advanced Distributed Simulation, including Distributed Interactive Simulation and High-Level Architecture. - 9.
+Students will be familiar with Agent-Based Models, simulation toolkits, and non-standard uses for military simulations in arenas such as the Global War on Terror and Stability and Support Operations.